5G-Cash/5G/doc/chainlocks.md

 reorganizations and protects against 51% attacks.
 Protection is controlled by `SPORK_16_CHAINLOCKS_ENABLED`, which defaults to active on mainnet, testnet, and regtest but can be disabled if needed.

-Incoming `CLSIG` messages update the best chain lock and persist that state across restarts via the `fChainLocked` flag in `CBlockIndex`.
+Incoming `CLSIG` messages update the best chain lock and nodes track the highest locked height in memory.

-Use the `getchainlockinfo` RPC to inspect the most recently locked block.
+Use the `getchainlockinfo` RPC to inspect the most recently locked block and whether ChainLocks are currently enabled.